Guide to Homeschooling in North Carolina

 It is recommended that parents desiring to implement a Homeschool program for their students do their research to ensure they are operating within the laws and requirements for the state of North Carolina.
 More information may be found through the North Carolinians for Home Education page, but much will be covered here.
 North Carolina’s specific requirements are listed here:

-Any parent, guardian, or tutor who teaches your child in your home study program must have a high school diploma or GED.
+Any teaching parent, guardian or tutor who teaches your child in your home study program must have a high school diploma or GED.

 Parents with children between the ages of 7 and 16 are required to file a notice of intent and register their home school with the Division on Non-Public Education (DNPE) to provide academic instruction.
 You do not need to renew the Notice of Intent each year; operation continues until the school is officially closed.
 Your Notice of Intent will need to include evidence of a high school education (or equivalent) for each academic provider.